CatieWelsh/cs241-s25/proj1/index.md

 -   As you are preparing to submit the project, please prepare a text file (`.txt`, pdf, or Word doc is fine) answering the following questions:
     1. What bugs and conceptual difficulties did you encounter?
 How did you overcome them?
 What did you learn?
     2. Describe whatever help (if any) that you received.
-Don’t include readings, lectures, and exercises, but do include any help from other sources, such as websites or people (including classmates and friends) and attribute them by name.
+Don’t include readings, lectures, and exercises, but do include any help from other sources, such as websites or people (including tutors, classmates, and friends) and attribute them by name.
     3. Describe any serious problems you encountered while writing the program.
     4. Did you do any of the challenges (see below)?
 If so, explain what you did.
     5. List any other feedback you have.
 Feel free to provide any feedback on how much you learned from doing the assignment, and whether you